OWASP/CheatSheetSeries/cheatsheets/Attack_Surface_Analysis_Cheat_Sheet.md

 ## What is Attack Surface Analysis and Why is it Important

 This article describes a simple and pragmatic way of doing Attack Surface Analysis and managing an application's Attack Surface.
 It is targeted to be used by developers to understand and manage application security risks as they design and change an application, as well as by application security specialists doing a security risk assessment.
 The focus here is on protecting an application from external attack - it does not take into account attacks on the users or operators of the system (e.g. malware injection, social engineering attacks), and there is less focus on insider threats, although the principles remain the same.
-The internal attack surface is likely to be different to the external attack surface and some users may have a lot of access.
+The internal attack surface is likely to be different from the external attack surface and some users may have a lot of access.

 Attack Surface Analysis is about mapping out what parts of a system need to be reviewed and tested for security vulnerabilities.
 The point of Attack Surface Analysis is to understand the risk areas in an application, to make developers and security specialists aware of what parts of the application are open to attack, to find ways of minimizing this, and to notice when and how the Attack Surface changes and what this means from a risk perspective.

-Attack Surface Analysis is usually done by security architects and pen testers.
-But developers should understand and monitor the Attack Surface as they design and build and change a system.
+While Attack Surface Analysis is usually done by security architects and pen testers, developers should understand and monitor the Attack Surface as they design and build and change a system.

 Attack Surface Analysis helps you to: